openweb3-io/miniapps/apps/docs/platform/creating-new-app.md

 # Creating New App

-In this article, we will delve into the process of developing a new application on the Telegram Mini Apps platform, we will find out exactly what actions need to be performed to create it, as well as give advice on improving the process of creating an application.
+In this article, we will delve into the process of developing a new application on the Openweb3 Mini Apps platform, we will find out exactly what actions need to be performed to create it, as well as give advice on improving the process of creating an application.

 The process of creating an application usually consists of the following basic steps:

-1. Creating Telegram bot and registering Mini App.
+1. Creating Openweb3 bot and registering Mini App.
 2. Creating web application.
 3. Getting web application URL and setting it via BotFather.